uthando-cms/uthando/README.md

         php composer.phar install

 If you don't have access to curl, then install Composer into your project as per the [documentation](https://getcomposer.org/doc/00-intro.md).

-### Installing extra modules and libraries

-There are a number of modules you can add and these will get you up and running very quickly.
-The official Uthando CMS modules are:

-- Uthando Admin
-- Uthando Article
-- Uthando Business List
-- Uthando Common
-- Uthando Contact
-- Uthando DomPdf
-- Uthando Events
-- Uthando File Manager
-- Uthando Mail
-- Uthando Navigation
-- Uthando News
-- Uthando Newsletter
-- Uthando Portfolio
-- Uthando Session Manager
-- Uthando Testimonial
-- Uthando Theme Manager
-- Uthando Twitter
-- Uthando User

 Web server setup